Warning: If you start reading the entries on this page, you're gonna have a GOOD time.

 - Checking the cactus again during the epilogue:

-It's not like this cactus was waiting for you to come back or anything...
+It's not like the cactus was waiting for you to come back or anything...

 - On a similar note, Hotland has an enemy named Tsunderplane who also acts passive-aggressive.